rcbops/tempest-zigzag/README.rst

 Specifically when a setUpClass or Teardown class fails the reports generated in xml format are inaccurate.
 When these failures occur data is omitted about the true state of the test case.
-If try to inspect a test that failed its setUpClass you will not find a record for it in the XML report, you will only find a record for the setUpClass which does not speak of any downstream tests that where intended to be executed.
+If try to inspect a test that failed its setUpClass you will not find a record for it in the XML report, you will only find a record for the setUpClass which does not speak of any downstream tests that were intended to be executed.

 This tool will help tempest be more honest about its errors in setup and teardown.
 The features described below adjust the behavior similar to that found in py.test.